An Amsterdam peep show is a must, just like visiting the Eiffel Tower in Paris. Okay slightly different. But you have got to go!

-Much to our surprise, there is only one Amsterdam peep show left in the whole city!
+Much to our surprise, there is only one Amsterdam peep show left in the whole city back in 2012!

 The very originally named “Sex Palace” is situated on the banks of one of the main canals in the heart of the red light district on Oudezijds Achterburgwal street.
 Walking under the neon flashing lights into the entrance way your senses are assaulted by sights, sounds and disturbingly smell.

 All around the walls are posters and screens showing ladies in various states of undress and positions.
 A white board lists the movies that you can rent out for your viewing pleasure in one of the many private booths.
 But we were only there for one thing:

 The circular structure sitting slightly to the left of the entrance with a dozen small doors along it’s walls.

 Each of those small doors lead into equally small rooms no larger than a traditional UK phone box.
 A small covered viewing window blocks your view forward.